trlefi/libsuu/README.md

 ### I/O

-Add `com.github.topjohnwu.libsu:nio` as a dependency to access remote file system APIs:
+Add `com.github.trlefi.libsu:nio` as a dependency to access remote file system APIs:

 ```java
 // Create the file system service in the root process